ims-systems-00/ims-kb/docs/General Information/notifications.md

 ## Management Reviews

 - [x] When a management review is scheduled, Super Admin gets a notification
-- [x] When a KPI is added the Head of Service gets a notification that a new KPI has been assigned to their business unit
+- [x] When a KPI is added, the Head of Service gets a notification that a new KPI has been assigned to their business unit
 - [x] All the attendees in a management review get a notification